ckrk/bidding_learning/README.md

 # Bidding-Learning
-**Version 1.0.3a Forked in Order ton incorporate Single Player and Normal Distributed Demand**
+**Version 1.0.3a Forked in Order to incorporate Single Player and Normal Distributed Demand**

 **Version 1.0.2** - [Change log](CHANGELOG.md)